Apis mellifera iberiensis: Morphology

 The first description of this bee of the Iberian Peninsula was published in the magazine Bee World, made by B. Adam.

-F. Ruttner described it in his book "Biogeography and Taxonomy of Honeybees." in base to the description of B. Adam, but like several authors prior to him (e.g., Goetze, 1964) erroneously equated this bee with the subspecies proposed by Skorikov (1929) as Apis mellifera iberica (Skorikov, however, proposed the name for a subspecies occurring in the Caucasus and based the name on the ancient Greco-Roman designation for the Georgian Kingdom, Caucasian Iberians, existing there in antiquity).
+Ruttner described it in his book "Biogeography and Taxonomy of Honeybees." in base to the description of Adam, but like several authors prior to him (e.g., Goetze, 1964) erroneously equated this bee with the subspecies proposed by Skorikov (1929) as Apis mellifera iberica (Skorikov, however, proposed the name for a subspecies occurring in the Caucasus and based the name on the ancient Greco-Roman designation for the Georgian Kingdom, Caucasian Iberians, existing there in antiquity).
 Thus, the name as employed by Ruttner was an error, leaving Apis mellifera iberiensis as the only valid name for this subspecies of honey bees.

-B.Adam collect their views on a trip he made in 1959 to Spain and Portugal.
+Adam collected his observations on a trip he made to Spain and Portugal in 1959.

-A. m. iberiensis has the body size of European subspecies with forewings narrower and wider abdomen.
+Apis m. iberiensis has the body size of European subspecies with forewings narrower and wider abdomen.
 It is mostly dark brown to jet-black.
 The darkness is accentuated by the low tomentum and low hairiness.
 The queens are black almost uniform in color.
 They are prolific and with high fertility controlled by environmental conditions.

 The closing membrane of the cells is watery, the breeding is sensitive to some diseases.